• Skip to main content

 COOKIE DOUGH

-• ½ cup room temperature Butter unsalted 1 stick
+• ½ cup (113.5 g) Butter unsalted room temperature

-• 8 oz softened Cream Cheese
+• 8 ounce (8 ounce) Cream Cheese softened

-• 1 cup Sugar white 198 g
+• 1 cup (200 g) Sugar white

-• 1 tablespoon Bourbon maple syrup
+• 1 Tablespoon (1 Tablespoon) Bourbon maple syrup

-• 2 Eggs
+• 2 (2) Eggs

-• 2-½ cups All-purpose flour 300 g
+• 2 ½ cups (312.5 g) All-purpose flour

-• 2 teaspoon Baking powder
+• 2 teaspoon (2 teaspoon) Baking powder

-• ½ teaspoon Kosher Salt
+• ½ teaspoon (0.5 teaspoon) Kosher Salt

 ICING AND TOPPING

-• 1 cup Powdered sugar 114 g
+• 1 cup (120 g) Powdered sugar

-• 4 tablespoon Melted butter unsalted
+• 4 Tablespoon (4 Tablespoon) Melted butter unsalted

-• 1 teaspoon Vanilla Extract
+• 1 teaspoon (1 teaspoon) Vanilla Extract

 Instructions

-• Weigh or measure into a small bowl the sugar and set aside.
-In another bowl, weigh or measure the flour, baking powder, salt and run a whisk through to blend.
+• Weigh or measure the sugar into a small bowl and set aside.
+In another bowl, weigh or measure the flour, baking powder, and salt.
+Run a whisk through to blend.

 • In your stand or hand-held mixer, add the butter and cream cheese and blend on medium speed till smooth, about 2 minutes. *If your butter and cream cheese are still really cold, a trick I do is put my hands around the bottom of the mixer bowl to help warm up the butter and cream cheese.
 Keep moving your hands around the bowl to warm the whole bowl up.
 I turn off the mixer and scrape down the side.

 • Turn the mixer back on at a lower speed and add the sugar.
 Turn the mixer to the medium-high setting for 2 to 3 minutes until the mixture is a lighter color and silky smooth.
-Crack one egg into a small bowl; this allows you to be sure there are no eggshells before adding to the mixer bowl.
-Incorporate the first egg before repeating with the second egg.
+Crack one egg into a small bowl; this allows you to be sure there are no eggshells before adding it to the mixer bowl.
+Incorporate the first egg before repeating it with the second egg.
 Next, add the maple syrup and blend.
 Scrape down the sides and across the bottom before turning the mixer to a low speed and slowly adding the flour mixture.
 Take the bowl off the stand and wrap the top of the bowl loosely with plastic wrap.
 Refrigerate for 30 minutes.

 TOPPING